luxonis/depthai-ml-training/training/README.md

 #### Simple Neural Network trained on image classification task using Tensorflow [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/luxonis/depthai-ml-training/blob/main/training/others/image-classification/OpenVINO_OpenCV_OAK_Tensorflow_Image_Classification.ipynb)

+> [!Note]
+> We are currently updating this tutorial.
+Some details may be outdated.
+We appreciate your understanding!

 **Description:** This tutorial shows you how to train a simple image classification model using Tensorflow and then export it.

 ### Object Detection Tutorials

 #### Tiny YoloV3 and YoloV4 Object Detector Training [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/luxonis/depthai-ml-training/blob/main/training/others/object-detection/YoloV3_V4_tiny_training.ipynb)

+> [!Note]
+> We are currently updating this tutorial.
+Some details may be outdated.
+We appreciate your understanding!

 **Description:** This tutorial shows how to train an object detector based on the YoloV4-tiny and YoloV3-tiny networks.
 It describes the right data format, training steps, and provides further information.

 #### YOLOv5 Object Detector Training [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/luxonis/depthai-ml-training/blob/main/training/others/object-detection/YoloV5_training.ipynb)

+> [!Note]
+> We are currently updating this tutorial.
+Some details may be outdated.
+We appreciate your understanding!

 **Description:** This tutorial shows you how to train the popular YOLOv5 model and then deploy it on your OAK model.